 Currently, among other things, 28 C.F.R.
-Part 38 includes rules that prohibit specific forms of discrimination on the basis of religion, a religious belief, a refusal to hold a religious belief, or refusal to attend or participate in a religious practice.
-Part 38, currently, also sets out rules and requirements that pertain to recipient and subrecipient ("subgrantee") organizations that engage in or conduct explicitly religious activities, as well as rules and requirements that pertain to recipients that pertain to recipients and subrecipients that are faith-based or religious organizations.
+Part 38 includes rules that prohibit specific forms of discrimination on the basis of religious belief, a refusal to hold a religious belief, or refusal to attend or participate in a religious practice.
+Part 38, currently, also sets out rules and requirements that pertain to recipient and subrecipient ("subgrantee") organizations that engage in or conduct explicitly religious activities, as well as rules and requirements that pertain to recipients and subrecipients that are faith-based or religious organizations.